LDAP integration in TeamCity has two levels: authentication (login) and users synchronization:

 <TeamCity Data Directory>/config/ldap-config.properties and

-ldap-mapping.xml files, with password in
+ldap-mapping.xml files, with the password masked in

-ldap-config.properties masked) and debug LDAP logs fully covering a login/synchronization sequence (include all
+ldap-config.properties) and debug LDAP logs fully covering a login/synchronization sequence (include all